 Visit http://www.pwc.com/techmegatrend to download the paper and read related content.

-I should start saying that there are many other shortfalls but, for the ones below, I would say that not even 1% of the British voters have thought of:
+Preliminary note: there are many other shortfalls but, for the ones below, I would estimate that not even 0.1% of British voters have thought of:

 - Privacy regulations